chinapedia/wikipedia.abstract.en/Page/Snake_oil.md

-Clark_Stanley's_Snake_Oil_Liniment.png's Snake Oil]]
+'s Snake Oil]]

 SNAKE OIL is a euphemism for deceptive marketing.
 It refers to the petroleum-based mineral oil or "snake oil" that used to be sold as a cure-all elixir for many kinds of physiological problems.
 Many 19th-century United States and 18th-century European entrepreneurs advertised and sold mineral oil (often mixed with various active and inactive household herbs, spices, and compounds, but containing no properties of snakes) as "snake oil liniment", making frivolous claims about its efficacy as a panacea.
 William Rockefeller Sr. used "rock oil" as a cancer cure without the reference to snakes.
 Patent medicines that claimed to be a panacea were extremely common from the 18th century until the 20th, particularly among vendors masking addictive drugs such as cocaine, amphetamine, alcohol and opium-based concoctions or elixirs, to be sold at medicine shows as medication or products promoting health.
-1751_-_Juan_de_Loeches.png

 In traditional Chinese medicament, it is a medicine utilizing fat extracted from the Chinese water snake (_Enhydris chinensis_).[1]
 It is a rubefacient or ointment, and is applied topically to relieve minor physical pain.
 It has been used in traditional Chinese medicine for many centuries, and is a relatively common medication prescribed by doctors ascribing the practice of traditional Chinese medicine.
 Its effectiveness as medicine has been a historical source of controversy in the Western world, where there is much confusion over its origin and constitution due to a U.S. District Court judgment against Clark Stanley.